 High-grade uterine sarcomas tend metastasize hematogenously, most often to the lungs; lymph node metastases are uncommon.

-Symptoms suggesting uterine sarcoma usually prompt transvaginal ultrasonography and endometrial biopsy or fractional dilation and curettage (D & C).
-However, these tests have limited sensitivity.
+Symptoms suggesting uterine sarcoma usually prompt transvaginal ultrasonography and endometrial biopsy or dilation and curettage (D & C).
+However, these tests have limited sensitivity for sarcoma.
 Endometrial stromal sarcoma and uterine leiomyosarcoma are often incidentally diagnosed histologically after hysterectomy or myomectomy.

 If cancer is identified preoperatively, CT or MRI is typically done.
-If uterine sarcoma is diagnosed after surgical removal, imaging is recommended, and surgical re-exploration can be considered.
+If uterine sarcoma is diagnosed after surgical removal, imaging is recommended, and surgical re-exploration can be considered to complete staging.

-Staging is done surgically (see tables FIGO Surgical Staging of Uterine Sarcoma: Leiomyosarcoma and Endometrial Stromal Sarcoma FIGO Surgical Staging of Uterine Sarcoma: Leiomyosarcoma and Endometrial Stromal Sarcoma Uterine sarcomas are a group of disparate, highly malignant cancers developing from the uterine corpus.
-Common manifestations include abnormal uterine bleeding and pelvic pain or mass.
-For suspected... read more and FIGO Surgical Staging of Uterine Sarcoma: Adenosarcoma FIGO Surgical Staging of Uterine Sarcoma: Adenosarcoma Uterine sarcomas are a group of disparate, highly malignant cancers developing from the uterine corpus.
-Common manifestations include abnormal uterine bleeding and pelvic pain or mass.
-For suspected... read more ).
+Staging is done surgically (see tables FIGO Surgical Staging of Uterine Sarcoma: Leiomyosarcoma and Endometrial Stromal Sarcoma FIGO Surgical Staging of Uterine Sarcoma: Leiomyosarcoma and Endometrial Stromal Sarcoma and FIGO Surgical Staging of Uterine Sarcoma: Adenosarcoma FIGO Surgical Staging of Uterine Sarcoma: Adenosarcoma ).

-Prognosis is generally poorer than that with endometrial cancer of similar stage; survival is generally poor when the cancer has spread beyond the uterus.
+Prognosis for patients with uterine sarcomas is generally poorer than that with endometrial carcinoma of similar stage; survival is generally poor when the cancer has spread beyond the uterus.

 In one study, 5-year survival rates were